This page is a summary of my conjectures regarding unresolved issues in physics.

 Muon g-2

-If I am correct, then the close match between the measured value of muon g-2 and its correctly calculated Standard Model value, strongly suggests that the inventory of fundamental particles set forth above is complete.
+The close match between the measured value of muon g-2 and its correctly calculated Standard Model value, strongly suggests that the inventory of fundamental particles set forth above is complete, and that any beyond the Standard Model physics are limited to extremely high energies or to tweaks that don't impact muon g-2 (such as supplementary understandings of how the Standard Model physical constants arise discussed below).

 Within The Standard Model Particles